When does the Rule take effect?

 When do I report that I have coverage?

-Lawyers subject to rule will be required to report on their professional liability insurance coverage annually during licensing.
+Lawyers subject to rule will be required to report on their professional liability insurance coverage annually during licensing using the Professional Liability Insurance Certification form.
 Unless there is a lapse or termination in coverage that lasts longer than 30 days, this is the only time that lawyers will be required to report on their coverage.

 What information must I provide to confirm I have coverage?

 You must provide information from your carrier listing the name of carrier, name of insured, coverage limits and policy expiration date.
 If you submit your policy declaration page to demonstrate your compliance with this rule, please redact the premium amount and any other information not required by the rule.

 Can I maintain an active license and not obtain coverage?